Believe it or not, the secret to financial success isn’t about how much money you make.

 So you know what a budget is, and you know why the benefits a budget provides blows away any reasons you might have to avoid creating a budget.
 The only thing you need to do now is actually sit down and create the budget.
 Making a budget sounds complicated, but it’s really not.
 There are a lot of different budgeting methods to consider, however most of them boil down three easy steps.

 If you want to make the budgeting process even more pain-free, a budgeting calculator, like the one First Alliance Credit Union offers, can help keep the process organized and make budget planning much easier.

 The easiest of the three steps is to create a list of your monthly income.
 For most of us, this consists of looking at last month’s paycheck stubs.
-If you prefer a more 21st century approach, go online and take a look at all the deposits in the last month that came from your employer.
+If you prefer a more 21st century approach, go to your online banking account and take a look at all the deposits in the last month that came from your employer.

 If you receive regular income from other sources, such as investments, make sure to include those too.
 The goal here is to list only those sources of income you know will be coming in on a monthly basis.

 Once you’ve listed all your income, you’re ready to get to start with something a bit more difficult—listing your expenses.